samsung-cnct/k2/README.md

 #### Option 1: Overriding helm in Kraken config file
 In the Kraken config file, set the cluster level key `helmOverride` to `true` if you wish to use the latest version of helm that is available.
 Warning: since this would be using a version of helm that does not support your cluster's k8s version, this may result in unexpected behavior.
-Set `helmOverride` to `false` if you would like to run Krakenlib without helm.
+Set `helmOverride` to `false` if you would like to run Kraken-lib without helm.

 #### Option 2: Overriding helm via environment variable
 This will automatically happen if you are trying to run a cluster with a Kubernetes version that does not have helm support, and you did not set helmOverride in the Kraken config file.
-Krakenlib will halt and, via fail message, prompt you to set a cluster specific helm override env variable to true or false.
+Kraken-lib will halt and, via fail message, prompt you to set a cluster specific helm override env variable to true or false.

 ```bash
 export helm_override_<CLUSTER_NAME>=<TRUE/FALSE>
 ```
-Now, run cluster up again, and Krakenlib will use the override condition you specified.
+Now, run cluster up again, and Kraken-lib will use the override condition you specified.

 ## Destroying a Kubernetes Cluster

 How zen of you - everything must come to end, including Kubernetes clusters.
-To destroy a cluster created with Krakenlib, please do the following:
+To destroy a cluster created with Kraken-lib, please do the following:

 ```bash
 docker run $K2OPTS quay.io/samsung_cnct/k2:latest ./bin/down.sh --config $HOME/.kraken/${CLUSTER}.yaml